Banasura: Legend

 The Yadus' army attacked Banasura in a great battle.
 The Yadu princes and their army besieged his kingdom with 12 akshauhinis, surrounding it completely.
 Banasura staged a fierce counterattack.
 During the war, Shiva appeared on the battlefield, riding on Nandi, to protect his devotee, Banasura.
 Balarama fought against Banasura's commander, while Samba fought against Banasura's son.
 To bear witness, the leaders of the godly souls headed by Brahma came in their celestial vehicles, as also did the sages, the perfected souls, and the venerable personalities, the singers and apsaras of heaven, and the yakshinis.
 Krishna and Shiva faced each other.
-Krishna used a brahmastra against Shiva's brahmastra, a mountain weapon against a wind weapon, a rain weapon against a fire weapon, and his narayanastra against Shiva's pasupatiastra.
+Krishna used a brahmastra against Shiva's brahmastra, a mountain weapon against a wind weapon, a rain weapon against a fire weapon, and his narayanastra against Shiva's pashupatastra.
 Kartikeya, assaulted by Pradyumna's arrows, fled the battlefield on his peacock.
 After duelling with Satyaki, Bana took up arms against Krishna.
 However, Krishna blew his conch and instantly, Banasura's charioteer was killed and his chariot broken and shattered.

 When Shiva's forces had been defeated, Jvara, the embodiment of Shiva's fever, bearing three heads and three feet, attacked Krishna with scorching heat.
 Krishna produced his own Jvara of frigid coldness, and the two fought each other.
 Overwhelmed by Vishnu's fever, Shiva's Jvara offered its surrender and obeisance to Krishna and departed.
+Krishna then put Shiva to sleep using 'Jrmbhunastra'.

 Meanwhile, Balarama defeated Banasura's commander.
 Bana rode forth upon his chariot to fight with Krishna, and the latter fought back with his Sudarshana Chakra.
 When Krishna started chopping Banasura's arms, Shiva returned to his senses and extolled the glories of Krishna, requested him not to kill Banasura, whom he had bestowed with fearlessness.
-Obliging, Krishna replied that he had never intended to kill Banasura, since he was the son of Bali and the grandson of the devout Prahlada.
+Obliging, Krishna replied that he had never intended to kill Banasura, since he was the son of Bali and the great-grandson of the devout Prahlada.
 Vishnu had promised Bali not to kill any member of his family, and therefore would not slay him.
 However, Krishna severed Banasura's extra arms to destroy the latter's pride, leaving Banasura with only four arms.

 Banasura realised his mistake and bowed his head before Krishna, arranging for a chariot to seat Aniruddha and Usha for their wedding in Dvaraka.

+Naraka, also known as Narakāsura, and Bhaumāsura was an asura king, the legendary progenitor of all three dynasties of Pragjyotisha-Kamarupa, and the founding ruler of the legendary Bhauma dynasty of Pragjyotisha.
+He is claimed as one who established Pragjyotisha.
+The pious Naraka became evil due to his association with an asura named Banasura, and hence the suffix 'asura' (demon) was added to his name.
+He was slain by Krishna and Satyabhama, who was the incarnate of Bhudevi.